jennifertran/online-ordering-system/README.md

 # Online Ordering System
-A web application that is an online ordering network
+A web application that allows users to order their favourite meal from multiple resturants

 To view the project, click <a href="https://jennifertran.github.io/online-ordering-system/" target="_blank">here</a>

-Created by Jennifer Tran, Hui Jin, Zhikan Xu, and Gary Tong
+Created by Jennifer Tran, Hui Jin, Zhikan Xu, and Gary Tong for COMP 3020

 # Features:
 ### 1) Selecting a restaurant: